siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

  1. All four motors turn clockwise at low speed for about 2 seconds, reverse for about 2 seconds and stop with the flags in the 12:00 starting positions
  1. An LED sequence will follow, verifying operation of LEDs D5, D6 and D8.
 D7 should already be dimly lit after programming and throughout the test sequence.
  1. A final short move on motor 1 indicates that the test sequence is complete (not all green LEDs will light)
 * **STEP 10** Turn off DUT POWER and wait until the blue power LED (D2) is completely off before proceeding to Step 11.
+A "Serial Port Disconnected Error" is normal.
+Click OK to ignore.
 * **STEP 11** Verify the blue power LED (D2) is completely off before removing DUT as so:
  1. Disconnect USB cable
  1. Unscrew the 2 hex standoffs